GuySartorelli/silverstripe-history-viewer-example/README.md

 - This example uses namespaces where the documentation doesn't
 - Some of the file locations are slightly different, particularly in the client dir, but that shouldn't matter.
 - Though the documentation doesn't mention it, for this to work you must do the following before running `yarn build` (to ensure webpack can grab the source code for various components e.g. the injector):
+  1. If you didn't install using `--prefer-source`, you'll need to now run `composer reinstall silverstripe/admin --prefer-source`
   1. `cd vendor/silverstripe/admin`
   1. Make sure you're using node v10 (e.g. via `nvm use`)
   1. `yarn install`